Aleksandra-Wiktoria-Bury/Aleksandra-Wiktoria-Bury/README.md

 ### Hello / Hallo / Coucou / Cześć

 ### I am:
-- :seedling: Excited and commited to develop my newly found passion for programming
+- :seedling: Excited and commited to develop my (not-so) newly found passion for programming & cloud
-- :gear: Particularly interested in the logic behind and working with JavaScript
+- :gear: Particularly interested in the logic behind
 - :art: Able to also make things pretty
 - :people_holding_hands: Giving UX a lot of thought